 - Also there is an ability called Patsy where you can scapegoat an innocent person and make the military believe that person is you, resulting in their instant death why they plead they are normal.
 This is done for as a distraction or just because it's funny.

 - In Suikoden IV, Lazlo is banished from Razril and set adrift, left to die for a crime he didn't commit.
 Eventually, after her own fall from grace, his ex-superior Katarina admits that she suspected he wasn't responsible, but went along with the charade because she wanted to see someone pay for Glen's death.

 - Angra Mainyu aka Avenger from Fate/stay night.
-An unlucky random villager chosen to bear all of the sins of the rest of the villagers and be tortured and killed so that they could feel better about themselves.
-Because his death brought them a form of salvation he technically qualified as a Heroic Spirit, but the Grail interpreted his existence as a "wish" by those villagers for there to exist a God of Evil, which it then attempted to grant.
+An ordinary man, his fellow villagers one day declared him to be the reason all of their sinful urges existed and tortured him for the rest of his life in an attempt to purge themselves of evil.
+Because his death brought them a form of salvation he technically qualified as a Heroic Spirit, but as a Servant during the Third War he was as weak as a human.
+After he was killed the Grail interpreted his existence as a "wish" by those villagers for there to exist a God of Evil, which it then attempted to grant.

 - Archer's final fate was to be blamed and executed for starting a war he had tried to stop.
 Worse yet, the person who started the war and blamed him was a person Archer had saved.

-- Beatrice in Umineko no Naku Koro ni plays the Wicked Witch role to the hilt, making herself a much more attractive culprit than anyone in Battler's family.
+- Beatrice in Umineko: When They Cry plays the Wicked Witch role to the hilt, making herself a much more attractive culprit than anyone in Battler's family.

 - Ultra Fast Pony: